Git Submodules Integration (Basic Guide)

 git submodule update --init --recursive --remote

-If you want to remove a submodule from main repository you can do so using the following command in your main repository:
+If we want to remove a submodule from main repository we can do so using the following command in our main repository:

 git submodule deinit path-to-submodule-directory/

-After removing the submodule you might need to initialize the submodule again to update main repository's configuration.
+After removing the submodule we might need to initialize the submodule again to update main repository's configuration.

 When cloning a repository that contains submodules, make sure to use --recurse-submodules flag in clone command.
 Command to clone a repository with its submodules is as following: